Tennys Sandgren: Professional career

-2011–2016: Early years, Futures success and first Challenger title
+2011–2016: early years, Futures success and first Challenger title

 Sandgren turned professional in 2011, playing mostly at the ITF Futures level through 2012.
 In 2013, his ATP ranking remained inside the top 300 for nearly the entire year, allowing him to play on the Challenger Tour for much of the season.
 In his final tournament of the year, Sandgren won his first final at Challenger level in Champaign to crack the Top 200 for the first time.

 In 2014, Sandgren missed half of the year after undergoing hip surgery near the beginning of the season.
 Upon returning to the court, it took him nearly a year to get back to the Top 250 and the Challenger level.
 Sandgren returned to the Top 200 in November 2016, when he reached his second career Challenger final in Columbus, almost three years after he first achieved these two milestones.

 2017: Challenger Tour breakthrough, top 100

 In 2017, Sandgren reached five Challenger finals, winning two of them in Tempe and Savannah.
 He qualified for his first tournament on the ATP World Tour, the U.S. Men's Clay Court Championships in Houston.
 Sandgren's success earned him a wildcard berth into the main draw of the French Open.
 In his Grand Slam debut, Sandgren lost in the first round to Mikhail Kukushkin.
-A semifinals appearance in Prostejov helped him to break into the top 100.
-He recorded his first two ATP World Tour wins at the Washington Open in early August, including a victory over No. 20 Nick Kyrgios.
-At the U.S. Open, Sandgren lost in the first round to No. 7 Marin Cilic.
+A semifinals appearance in Prostějov helped him to break into the top 100 on 11 June 2017.
+In early August, Sandgren recorded his first two ATP World Tour wins at the Washington Open, including a victory over No. 20 Nick Kyrgios.
+At the U.S. Open, he lost in the first round to No. 7 Marin Čilić.